This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Haircut Frequency for Different Hair Types

-Here’s how to match your haircut schedule to your specific hair type.
+Here’s a breakdown of how often to cut based on your specific hair type.

 Straight Hair